aws-samples/aws-modernization-hub/content/card/snyk-atlassian.md

 description: Learn how to easily build security into your software development life cycle.

 # categories is the overall themes covered.
-categories: [DevOps, DevSecOps, Containers, Security, CICD]
+categories: [DevOps, Containers, Security, CICD]

 # tags are the technologies covered in the workshop
 tags: [Snyk, Bitbucket, DevOps_Series, ECR, EKS]